simple2d/simple2d/README.md

 ### Sprites

 Sprites are special kinds of images which can be used to create animations.
-To create a sprite, declare a pointer to an `S2D_Sprite` structure and initialize it with `S2D_CreateSprite` providing the file path to the sprite sheet image.
+To create a sprite, declare a pointer to an `S2D_Sprite` structure and initialize it using `S2D_CreateSprite` providing the file path to the sprite sheet image.

 ```c
 S2D_Sprite spr = S2D_CreateSprite("sprite_sheet.png");